Linear Production Games with Non-transferable Utilities: Introduction

-Why would the transit agency be interested in operating this seemingly inefficient, unpopular, and by some measures ``unfair'' service plan in the first place?
+Why would the transit agency be interested in operating the A line alone when its main ridership base, i.e., riders like 2 and 3, might perceive this as inefficient, unpopular, and unfair?
 The answer to this question depends on whether we evaluate transit by its ``productivity'' or by its role as a social service \citep{walker2024human}.
 An agency that focuses on compatible riders in high-density areas unlocks operational economies of scale and boosts the economic activity of its service region.
-One could furthermore justify poor service for rider $1$ because of the imbalance between what it costs to serve them and how much they contribute to the agency's budget.
-Similarly, one could justify increasing the fare for rider $1$ through a distance-based calculation.
+Thus, one could justify poor service for riders in low-density areas, like rider 1 in the example, based on the imbalance between what it costs to serve them and how much they contribute to the agency's budget.
+Similarly, one could justify increasing the fare for these riders through a distance-based calculation.
 These arguments are much less compelling if the explicit role of a transit agency is that of a social service; one that covers the basic transportation needs of all individuals but especially of those who are disadvantaged, for reasons including but not limited to their car-ownership status, ability to drive, poverty, and disabilities.
 In this case, a transit agency is judged by how good a service it provides to those who most need it.
 In practice, transit agencies typically develop their service plan by apportioning different percentages of their total budget toward these two, often conflicting design goals.

 The example highlights tensions present in many real-world transit systems.
 In many college towns across the United States, local transit agencies struggle to balance the operation of community-oriented routes alongside service agreements with university partners, as in Ithaca, NY \citep{dougherty2024tcat}.
 In other college towns, this has resulted in the establishment of independent, university-operated shuttle systems, e.g.\ Tuscaloosa, AL \citep{caddell2005plans}, which benefit university-affiliated riders but represent a missed funding opportunity for local transit authorities.
 In large cities, this tension has been reflected in failed transit-funding referenda, e.g., Nashville, TN \citep{transit2019derailed} or Atlanta, GA \citep{robinson2024cobb}, with lasting consequences for policy making due to the difficulty of revisiting failed proposals.
 In certain extreme cases, broader tensions over municipal funding have led to entire areas threatening to or successfully splitting off, e.g., the suburb of Buckhead, which came close to seceding from the city of Atlanta \citep{mock2023how}, and the city of St.\ George, LA, which separated from Baton Rouge \citep{rojas2024louisiana}.
 The social implications of this problem have only grown after decades of increasingly suburbanized poverty \citep{howell2014racial} and its negative effects on transportation equity \citep{kramer2018unaffordable}, especially following the COVID-19 pandemic \citep{kneebone2023post}.